-Over the past few years I’ve been exploring English turf mazes, and I recently visited the last on the list.
-So it was time to discover their predecessors, the stone labyrinths of Scandinavia.
+Over the past few years I’ve been exploring English turf mazes, and now it was time to discover their predecessors, the stone labyrinths of Scandinavia.
 My destination was the Swedish island of Gotland, home to more than 40 stone labyrinths, both old and new.

 Ancient Labyrinths of Gotland